Danko Rye Facts 2021

 At Weatherbury Farm, we grow Danko Rye, which is a true milling-type rye with an interesting balance between spicy and bready.
 It is a favorite among beer makers and distillers; bakers, of course, love it to make authentic European-style rye breads.

-Danko Rye is milled into whole and sifted unbleached rye flour.
+Danko Rye is milled into whole and sifted rye flour.
+None of the flours milled at Weatherbury Farm are bleached.

 Health benefits of Rye